jamesbrink/docker-guide/README.md

 ### The wrong way

-It's important to understand that these layers are immutable in a similar way to a git commit.
+It's important to understand that these layers are immutable in a similar way to a git commits.
 Take the following extreme example of how not to build Docker images.
 For this example we will download and build **GNU patch**

 ```Dockerfile
 FROM alpine:3.10